Meatless meals: The benefits of eating less meat

 Why not start by serving meatless meals once or twice a week?

 Meatless meals are built around beans, lentils, vegetables and whole grains.
 Plant-based proteins offer many health benefits.
 Eating more plant-based proteins can help your budget too.
 They tend to be less pricy than meat.

 The health factor

-A plant-based diet, which emphasizes fruits, vegetables, grains, beans, legumes and nuts, is rich in fiber, vitamins and other nutrients.
-And people who eat only plant-based foods — aka vegetarians — generally eat fewer calories and less fat, weigh less, and have a lower risk of heart disease than nonvegetarians do.
+A plant-based diet focuses on fruits, vegetables, grains, beans, peas, lentils and nuts.
+It's rich in fiber, vitamins and other nutrients.
+And people who don't eat meat, called vegetarians, generally eat fewer calories and less fat.
+They also tend to weigh less.
+And they have a lower risk of heart disease than nonvegetarians do.

 How much protein do you need?

 Most Americans get enough protein in their diets.
 The recommended daily intake of protein for adults is about 50 grams.

 Of course, your protein needs will vary with age, weight, health, pregnancy, activity level and other factors.
 Adults need about 5 to 7 ounces of protein-rich foods a day.
 And keep in mind, you can choose from more than one protein source.